microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/index.md

 **This Academy will walk you through the steps necessary to get started and prosper as a Microsoft Partner.**

+> This content has migrated to our new Level Up platform.
+Please use [this link](https://skillupwithlevelup.com/course-detail/1671736) and the code `FIWJ-WCUW` to register: .

 ### What is a Partner?

 There are multiple types of partnerships with Microsoft: